Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 16 Oktober 2025 04.23.45 UTC
+- WIB: Kamis, 16 Oktober 2025 05.24.54 UTC
-- WITA: Kamis, 16 Oktober 2025 05.23.45 UTC
+- WITA: Kamis, 16 Oktober 2025 06.24.54 UTC
-- WIT: Kamis, 16 Oktober 2025 06.23.45 UTC
+- WIT: Kamis, 16 Oktober 2025 07.24.54 UTC

 Kutipan Inspiratif:
-"It is during our darkest moments that we must focus to see the light."
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: inspirational
+Kategori: motivational